garden-rs/garden/doc/src/commands.md

 Entering `all` will remove the repository and all subsequent repositories.
 `all` is equivalent to answering `yes` to all further prompts.

-Entering `all` is dangerous and proceeds without further prompts!
-Be careful.
+Entering `all` is dangerous and proceeds without further prompts.
+Be careful!

-Like the `all` option, using the `--no-prompt` option is equivalent to answering `yes` to all prompts.
+`--no-prompt` is also equivalent to answering `yes` to all prompts.
 `--no-prompt` is intended for use in scripts where user interaction is not desired.
+Use with caution!